Bhargav1026/Multi-Modal-Debugging-Agent/paper.md

 # Summary

-Debugging software is a critical and often time-consuming aspect of the software development lifecycle.
-Traditional debugging tools primarily rely on textual logs and breakpoints, which may not sufficiently capture the complexity of modern multi-modal applications involving text, images, and other data types.
-The *Multi-Modal Debugging Agent* (MMDA) is an intelligent software tool designed to assist developers in diagnosing and resolving bugs by leveraging multiple modalities of data, including code, logs, screenshots, and user interactions.
-MMDA integrates advanced natural language processing and computer vision techniques to provide contextualized debugging assistance, enabling quicker identification of issues and more effective solutions.
+Debugging is a time-consuming and essential part of software development.
+Traditional tools depend mostly on text-based logs and breakpoints, which often fail to capture the complexity of modern multi-modal systems that integrate text, images, and other forms of data.
+The Multi-Modal Debugging Agent (MMDA) assists developers in diagnosing and resolving bugs by processing different types of input—code, logs, screenshots, and user interactions.
+By combining advances in natural language processing and computer vision, MMDA provides contextual debugging support that helps identify issues more quickly and efficiently.

 # Statement of Need

-As software systems become increasingly complex and multi-modal, conventional debugging approaches struggle to keep pace with the diverse data sources involved.
-Developers often face challenges in correlating information across different modalities, such as linking error messages to visual UI states or user actions.
-Existing tools lack the capability to process and analyze these heterogeneous data types cohesively.
-MMDA addresses this gap by offering a unified platform that interprets and synthesizes multi-modal inputs to enhance the debugging process.
-This tool is especially valuable for developers working on applications with rich user interfaces, embedded systems, and AI-driven features where multi-modal data is prevalent.
+Modern software frequently integrates multiple data modalities, making debugging more complex.
+Developers often struggle to link information across formats—such as connecting error logs with visual UI states or user actions.
+Existing tools rarely handle these heterogeneous data types in a unified way.
+MMDA fills this gap by offering a single framework that interprets and synthesizes multi-modal inputs.
+It is particularly useful for developers building applications with rich interfaces, embedded systems, and AI-driven features.

 # Software Description

-MMDA is implemented as a modular software agent that accepts various input forms related to a debugging session:
+MMDA is implemented as a modular software agent that accepts different forms of input during a debugging session:

-- **Textual inputs:** source code snippets, error logs, stack traces, and developer queries.
+- Textual inputs: Source code snippets, stack traces, error logs, and developer queries
-- **Visual inputs:** screenshots, UI mockups, and video captures of user interactions.
+- Visual inputs:  Screenshots, UI mockups, and video recordings of user interactions
-- **Interactive inputs:** user annotations and feedback.
+- Interactive inputs: User annotations and feedback

-The core of MMDA consists of:
+Its core includes:

-- A **multi-modal encoder** that fuses textual and visual data into a unified representation.
+- A **multi-modal encoder** that merges textual and visual information into a unified representation
-- An **intelligent reasoning engine** that applies rule-based and machine learning models to identify probable causes of bugs.
+- A **reasoning engine** that uses rule-based logic and machine learning to identify likely bug causes
-- A **user interface** that presents insights, suggestions, and potential fixes in an accessible manner.
+- A **user interface** that presents insights, recommendations, and suggested fixes in a clear format

-Additionally, MMDA includes key components such as the Root Cause Analysis (RCA) pipeline for systematically diagnosing issues, a sandbox environment for safely testing and validating potential fixes, and an orchestration graph that manages the workflow and integration between various modules.
-These components work together to provide a comprehensive and interactive debugging experience.

-MMDA supports integration with popular development environments and version control systems, enabling seamless adoption in existing workflows.
+MMDA also includes a Root Cause Analysis (RCA) pipeline for systematic diagnosis, a sandbox environment for safe testing of fixes, and an orchestration graph to manage communication between modules.
+These components together create an integrated debugging workflow.
+The system is compatible with common development environments and version control systems for easy integration.

 # Illustrative Example

-Consider a developer debugging a mobile application that crashes intermittently when a certain button is pressed.
-Using MMDA, the developer submits the relevant code segment, a screenshot of the app at the point of failure, and the error log.
-MMDA processes these inputs, detects an inconsistency between the UI state and the expected behavior encoded in the source, and suggests that a null pointer exception might be triggered due to an uninitialized variable.
-It further recommends a code patch to initialize the variable and provides links to relevant documentation.
-This multi-modal approach accelerates bug identification and resolution compared to traditional log-only debugging.
+Take an example of a developer of a mobile application that is crashing intermittently when a particular button is pressed.
+When the developer is using MMDA, they add the corresponding code segment, a screen shot of the app when the failure occurred, and the log.
+MMDA works out these inputs, and identifies a mismatch between the state of the UI and the predicted behaviour of the source, and proposes that a null pointer exception could be caused by an uninitialised variable.
+It also suggests a patch to the code in order to set the variable and has links to documentation on the pertinent.
+This multi-modal method detects and fixes bugs much faster than the conventional log-only debugging.

 # Quality Assurance

-MMDA has undergone rigorous testing including:
+MMDA has been subjected to certain tests including:

-- **Unit tests** covering all core modules to ensure correctness of multi-modal data processing.
+- **Unit tests** of all core modules that are to verify that the multi-modal data processing is correct.
-- **Integration tests** validating end-to-end workflows with synthetic and real-world debugging scenarios.
+- **End-to-end verification/test** of end-to-end workflows with synthetic and real-world debugging.
-- **User studies** involving professional developers who reported improved debugging efficiency and satisfaction.
+- **User studies** of professional developers who said they had more efficient and satisfying debugging.
-- Continuous benchmarking against state-of-the-art debugging tools demonstrated MMDA’s superior ability to handle multi-modal data and provide actionable insights.
+- Ongoing comparisons with the state-of-the-art debugging tools proved the superiority of MMDA that is able to process multi-modal data and deliver the actionable information.

-The software is maintained under version control with continuous integration pipelines to ensure ongoing reliability and performance.
+The software is version controlled and has continuous integration pipelines to facilitate the continuity of reliability and performance.

 # Impact and Reuse

-By enabling developers to leverage multi-modal data effectively, MMDA has the potential to significantly reduce debugging time and improve software quality.
-It fosters cross-disciplinary collaboration by integrating insights from natural language processing and computer vision into software engineering.
-MMDA’s modular architecture and open APIs encourage extension and customization for diverse application domains.
-Researchers and practitioners can reuse MMDA components for related tasks such as automated testing, user behavior analysis, and software maintenance.
+MMDA can help developers save a lot of debugging and time as well as make software quality better by allowing developers to use multi-modal data appropriately.
+It promotes interdisciplinary relationships between fields as it combines natural language processing and computer vision knowledge to software engineering.
+The modular structure of MMDA and open APIs promote extension and customization to various areas of application.
+MMDA parts can also be reused by researchers and practitioners in similar tasks, including automated testing, user behavior analysis and software maintenance.

 # Author Contributions

-- **Bhargava Sai Vardhan Gunapu:** Lead architecture design, Root Cause Analysis (RCA) pipeline development, sandbox environment implementation, orchestration graph construction, FastAPI backend development, and documentation.
+- **Bhargava Sai Vardhan Gunapu:** Lead architecture design, RCA pipeline, sandbox environment, orchestration graph, FastAPI backend, and documentation.
-- **Vidya Vathi Gorji:** Development of the VS Code extension, frontend-backend integration, demo workflow design, and comprehensive testing.
+- **Vidya Vathi Gorji:** VS Code extension development, frontend–backend integration, demo workflow design, and extensive testing.
-- **Devi Pravallika Gunapu:** Evaluation, quality assurance, reproducibility testing, and preparation of technical documentation.
+- **Devi Pravallika Gunapu:** Evaluation, quality assurance, reproducibility testing, and technical documentation preparation.

 # Acknowledgements

-The authors thank the University of North Texas for supporting this research and the participating developers for their valuable feedback.
-We also acknowledge the open-source communities whose tools and libraries facilitated the development of MMDA.
+The researchers thank the University of North Texas for supporting this study and the valuable feedback of the research developers.
+It is also important to note that the development of MMDA owes a lot to open-source communities whose tools and libraries made the creation of MMDA possible.

+An archived version of this software is available at Zenodo (DOI: [10.5281/zenodo.17411418](https://doi.org/10.5281/zenodo.17411418)).